 Kittens especially, but also adult cats, can sometimes take play to a whole new level with their biting and chewing on things.
 The biting and chewing is bad enough (think power cords), but the possibility of getting part of that ‘toy’ lodged in their mouth is another fear.
 Drooling without any other signs may be due to a foreign object.
 String or ribbons are the most likely culprits as they can easily get hooked around and between teeth.
 The drooling is due to pain or irritation caused by the object or from it physically blocking mouth closure.

 If your cat isn’t a fan of car rides, you’ve probably seen him drool.
 The apprehension or motion sickness from the ride can lead to nauseous drooling.
 You may also notice your cat drooling right before they’re going to vomit.

 Finally something good that makes your cat drool!
 Any of you that have woken up with a damp pillow or a telltale wet cheek know what it means to drool when you’re extremely relaxed.
 Your cat is no different.
 That deep relaxation isn’t always reserved for sleeping.
 You may notice a little drool when your cat is curled up or sprawled out happily on your lap or in the midst of some thorough petting.

 Is Drooling Normal For Cats?

 As you’ve just read, there are many reasons why your cat may drool.
-The majority of the time a cat’s drooling is a very natural and normal behavior.
+The majority of the time, a cat’s drooling is a very natural and normal behavior.
 Normal drooling comes in response to something, such as petting, relaxation, or even food.
-Constant, heavy drooling is not normal and a cause should be looked into.
-Abnormal drooling is usually accompanied by other signs such as bad breath, lethargy, or weight loss.
+Constant, heavy drooling is not normal and its cause should be looked into.
+Abnormal drooling is usually accompanied by other signs, such as bad breath, lethargy, or weight loss.